 Do you ever feel like you don’t have enough hours in the day?
-Or have trouble finding time to focus on your business because you have so many other things going on?
+Or have trouble finding opportunities to focus on your business because you have so many other things going on?

-I’m going to share with you a productivity secret that will make you more efficient and consistent in focusing on your business priorities.
+I will share a productivity secret that will make you more efficient and consistent in focusing on your business priorities.
 It’s called time blocking and this post gives you all the time blocking tips you need to make massive forward movement in your business.

-Time blocking, also known as block scheduling, is a time management technique that I have used off and on for many years, in both the corporate world and as a solopreneur.
-I am at my most productive when I use a time blocking schedule.
-It encourages me to focus, it has built-in accountability, and it enables me to be realistic about what I can actually accomplish.
+Time blocking, also known as block scheduling, is a productivity technique that I have used off and on for many years, in both the corporate world and as a solopreneur.
+I am at my most productive when I use time blocking.
+It encourages me to focus my attention, it has built-in accountability, and it enables me to be realistic about what I can actually accomplish.

 What is time blocking?